Tay Ten

 • Course records (£50)To be 100% clear, this is all-comers (overall/absolute) records, not age group records! … but see also…

 • Age category records (£30).
 See link immediately above for current age group records.
-Note that, in this first year of the category, Under-20 course record prizes are not offered.
+Note that, in this first year of the category, Under-20 course record prizes were not offered.

 Results from previous years: